preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 .. image:: show-review-new.png

 Which reviewers has finished the task and not, is shown here.
-For a finished task the comment entered by the reviewerm is also shown.
+For a finished task the comment entered by the reviewer is also shown.
 To see comments and/or changes in the document, open the document.

 Cancel a Review Workflow
 ************************************